srishtisolanki4/BlogVerse/blogBackend/Readme.md

-# 🧩 BlogSphere — Backend
+# 🧩 BlogVerse — Backend

 The backend of BlogSphere built using **Express.js** and **MongoDB**.
 Handles authentication, blog management, and secure CRUD APIs.